-LawRight's Pro Bono Connect Service operates the Public Interest Referral Service and manages the QLS and Bar Pro Bono Services.
+LawRight's Pro Bono Connect Service operates the Public Interest Referral Service and manages the Queensland Law Society and Bar Association Pro Bono Services.

 Who can we help?

 LawRight can assist individuals and not-for-profit community groups.

 We do not generally assist businesses or corporations, but in limited circumstances, we may assist small organisations where the individuals involved in the organisation meet our eligibility criteria.

 We do not have a strict means test but we can only assist people who cannot afford a lawyer or obtain legal aid and we give priority to those experiencing the greatest hardship.

 - Family law